macOS updates keep your Mac secure

 - If the update does not start automatically, click Install Now to begin.

 Guess what?
-Making this situation even more confusing is an Apple bug whereby the updates do not appear or don’t work.
-We have developed a fix for this in MacManage.
-It’s called, Software Update – Kickstart Process.
-If running this does not work for you, please get in touch with us.
+An Apple bug that makes this situation even more confusing is that the updates do not appear or don’t work.
+We have developed a few fixes for this in MacManage.
+Here are some steps to take if you notice any unusual behavior.